Ten of the most influential social psychology experiments explain why we sometimes do dumb or irrational things.

 This famous social psychology experiment on the bystander effect was inspired by the highly publicised murder of Kitty Genovese in 1964.

 It found that in some circumstances, the presence of others inhibits people’s helping behaviours — partly because of a phenomenon called diffusion of responsibility.

 10. Asch Conformity Experiment: The Power Of Social Pressure

-The Asch conformity experiments were a series of social psychology experiments carried out by noted psychologist Solomon Asch.
+The Asch conformity experiments — some of the most famous every done — were a series of social psychology experiments carried out by noted psychologist Solomon Asch.

 The Asch conformity experiment reveals how strongly a person’s opinions are affected by people around them.

 In fact, the Asch conformity experiment shows that many of us will deny our own senses just to conform with others.

 Hello, and welcome to PsyBlog.
 Thanks for dropping by.